Data Processing Agreement

 - (c) To protect the security of Rybbon systems

 - (d) To detect use of the Service that is fraudulent or not compliant with the Agreement

 - (e) To meet all legal and regulatory obligations applicable to Rybbon

-- (f) To improve and enhance the Service
+- (f) To use aggregate and anonymous Customer Data to improve and enhance the Service.

 5.1 Security Measures.
 Rybbon shall implement and maintain appropriate technical and organizational security measures to prevent unauthorized destruction, loss, alteration, disclosure of or access to Customer Data (a “Security Breach”).
 Customer may request more information, on a confidential basis, about Rybbon’s security measures by contacting email@example.com.

 5.2 Notification.
 Rybbon shall inform Customer within 72 hours of becoming aware of any Security Breach.
 To the extent that a Security Breach is caused, or is otherwise suffered, by Rybbon, Rybbon shall investigate, identify, and remediate the Security Breach as soon as possible, and within a reasonable time frame.

 5.3 Customer Responsibilities.
 Notwithstanding the above, Customer agrees that except as provided by this DPA, Customer is responsible for its secure use of the Service, including securing its account authentication credentials and protecting the security of Customer Data when in transit to and from the Service.